-On hearing cervical screening attendance rates are at a twenty year low and knowing too many lives lost to cervical cancer, I looked into the current marketing materials on cervical screening and was inspired to create an awareness campaign target 25-29 year olds, with one in three women in this age group are skipping cervical screening appointments with 61% were unaware they are in the highest risk group for cervical cancer.
+Whilst looking into the current marketing materials on cervical screening I was inspired to create an awareness campaign targeting 25-29 year olds, with one in three women in this age group skipping appointments and 61% unaware they are in the highest risk group for cervical cancer.

 In my work I use a human-centred approach to research and design, one that digs deep to understand the emotions and behaviours of a target audience.
 These insights feed into the design and decision making process to create the right designs tailored for the right people.
 This is how I approached this campaign, by focusing on women’s thoughts and actions around cervical screenings.